 Printed ServicesU.S.
-Printing LLC is a full service printer, which means we can do just about anything.
+Printing is a full service printer, which means we can do just about anything.
 In addition to printing, we provide the following services to help you complete your project.

 CollatingCollating is the process of gathering individual sheets and other elements of your printing project and assembling those elements into a final product.